ayushnix/notes/content/docs/sysadmin/bash/scripting.md

 pipeline unless `set -o pipefail` is enabled in which case the exit status is that of the command which fails first.

-we might wanna use `set -o noclobber` to prevent accidental overwriting of files.
+We might wanna use `set -o noclobber` to prevent accidental overwriting of files.
 It'd be better to adopt the practice of creating files separately instead of using `>` to create files as well.
 However, this setting can be bypassed using `>|` but it might be better to just ignore this option unless we